vetronics/shopping_manager/README.md

 ## 📂 File Management

-* The app saves shopping list items and their values in local `.txt` files.
+* The app saves shopping list items and their values in local `.csv` files.
 * Ensure you have read/write permissions in the script directory.

 ---